typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 * While most other node types represent content parsed from text markup, a `TemplateSpan` represents a portion of a parsed template.

+* The `Container` sub-hierarchy (explained in the next section) is not mutually exclusive to the base traits like `Block` or `Span`.
+  Each container is always also one of the base types, but the mapping is not fixed and therefore not expressed in the hierarchy (e.g. a `SpanContainer` can be a `Span` or `Block` element itself).

 ### Containers